 - CAPC recommends treating infected dogs with adulticide promptly, as soon as medically practical.
 Delaying treatment while maintaining dogs on preventives may contribute to selection for resistance, allows pathology to progress, and, when treatment is delayed for several months, could lead to more infected dogs remaining untreated if practical concerns interfere with completing an extended treatment protocol.
 No experimental studies have been conducted to determine if delaying treatment while maintaining dogs on preventives improves clearance of worms with subsequent adulticide treatment.

 Infected dogs are staged by veterinarians into one of three classes based on clinical signs: asymptomatic or mild disease (stage 1), moderate disease (stage 2), or severe disease (stage 3).

 - For Stage 1 and 2 dogs, melarsomine dihydrochloride (2.5 mg/kg) can be administered intramuscularly twice over a 24-hour period, followed by at least 1 month of strict exercise restriction.
 This treatment regimen will kill greater than 90% of the worms present and clear a similar percentage of dogs of their infections.
 The treatment can be repeated for dogs that remain antigen-positive 4 months after the previous treatment.

 - The greater efficacy obtained using the 3-injection regimen developed for Stage 3 dogs also makes this approach the treatment of choice for Stage 1 and 2 dogs.
 Other, off-label regimens for administration of melarsomine dihydrochloride are not recommended.

-Adulticidal therapy using long-term macrocyclic lactone administration - the “slow kill” method - is not recommended, especially in light of resistance!
-It has been demonstrated that repeated macrocyclic lactone administration over a period of time to infected dogs increases the proportion of circulating microfilariae that possess resistance markers (i.e., application of long-term drug pressure will select for survival of drug-resistant microfilariae).
+Adulticidal therapy using long-term macrocyclic lactone administration - the “slow kill” method - is not recommended, especially in light of resistance.
+Repeated macrocyclic lactone administration to infected dogs increases the proportion of circulating microfilariae that possess resistance markers (i.e., application of long-term drug pressure will select for survival of drug-resistant microfilariae).

 - Depending on the macrocyclic lactone used, as many as 20% of adult heartworm-infected dogs will continue to have circulating microfilariae for at least a year or longer when receiving monthly preventative.

 - Although the “slow-kill” method should be avoided, if it is the only medically acceptable option, microfilariae should be eliminated prior to exposure to preventive doses of macrocyclic lactones.